Northern lights in Nova Scotia tonight

 Canada-wide aurora forecast hub.

-Saint John - Fundy coast at 57°N magnetic.
+Saint John - Fundy coast at about 52° geomagnetic latitude.

 Quebec City - Charlevoix and Laurentides dark sky.